api-search/linter-api/README.md

 # APIs.io Linting API
-This is a linting API for the APIs.io search engine.
+This is an API for the APIs.io search engine.